 If you are genuinely interested in becoming a financial planner, then we suggest that you look at other options along with WFG.
 If possible speak to financial planners from other companies to see if they describe the industry the same way WFG does.

 How Does the WFG Business Work

 Rather than use a standard business model, WFG has chosen to promote themselves using a Multi-level marketing structure.
-We believe it is very difficult to make money with MLM, and from what we found, World Financial Group has not changed our opinion.
+We believe it is very difficult to make money with MLM.
+Based on our research so far, World Financial Group has not changed our opinion about MLM.
 Like most network marketing companies, WFG places a huge focus on recruiting new members.
-Very little attention is given to promoting their services and attracting new customers.
+Very little attention is given to selling their services or attracting new retail customers.

 If you achieve your fast start challenge, then you will be a part of the '3 - 3 - 30 club'.
 The fast start process is very important in World Financial Group.
 In the WFG systems manual, fast starting new recruits is one of the 7 keys to success and is referred to as 'the big push'.
 It's part of the MLM mentality of 'the more the merrier'.
 The bigger your team is, the more residuals you'll earn, so keep recruiting

 The sales presentation will make you believe that all you need to do to be successful, is find three new recruits, then help them to 'duplicate' the process and find their own recruits.
 This duplication will lead to your team going into auto pilot.
 Recruiting and fast starting is essential to your World Financial Group success.
 The systems manual says 'FOCUS ON 3-3-30, YOUR DREAMS CAN COME TRUE'.
 Once again there is no focus on actual financial planning